 Becoming a lawful resident based on having an American citizen or permanent resident relative in America is possible, but the American or resident will have to sponsor the applicant and prove that he or she has the assets or income to support the immigrant while in the country.
 Both the immigrant and sponsor will have to comply with certain requirements in the visa application process before admission will be granted.

 Two categories of visa exist for family members; immediate relative validations in addition to family preference visas, as provided by U.S. immigration law.
-Among the immigration services MC Law Group offers is helping families navigate U.S. immigration law so they can be together in the U.S.
+Among the immigration services MC @ FC Law offers is helping families navigate U.S. immigration law so they can be together in the U.S.

 Immediate Relative Visas (Unlimited):

 Intended for those with a familial relationship to an American citizen.
 These validations are not capped by the government.
 Types of immediate relative validations include

 - IR-2: For unmarried children, under 21, of American citizens